guifonte/urutau-cli/README.md

-# urutau-methodrunner
+# urutau-cli
-This repository contains the modal-hybrid sythesis method runner for the Urutau project
+This repository contains the cli for the functionalities of the Urutau® project

 ### Installation